Holiday resort report for our 2 week stay at Sandals Royal Bahamian in Oct/Nov 2012, with the added excitement of Hurricane Sandy...

 Peering through the window early on Friday morning I could see that the wind had shifted round to the west, and there were heavy seas running, with the ocean white all over.
 I was surprised to see that the sun was shining, the rain had stopped, and the wind seemed to have reduced to mere gale force.
 I could see that the pier was damaged, so I went down to the beach-front along with several other curious holidaymakers, to check it out.

 In fact both piers had been badly damaged by the massive waves, and were unusable (see Photos).
 The fixed sunshades on the beach were ripped out or heavily damaged.
 The normally pristine beach was covered in wreckage from the piers and from seaweed thrown up by the storm.
 There was surprisingly little damage to the buildings – they are clearly well-built.
 The trees and shrubs in the garden didn't fare so well – much of the vegetation turned brown and died off over the next few days.
 Spray was being blown off the pool surface in big clouds, soaking passers-by.
 Leaves, sand, seaweed and assorted rubbish covered the area near the beach.
-The Windsor pool, right next to the beach, had a lot of sand in it – the pool bar was damaged and out of action for a week.
+The Windsor pool, right next to the beach, had a lot of sand in it – the swim-up pool bar was damaged, half full of sand and sea-water, and out of action for a week.

 I soon realised that, though the sun was shining, the hurricane hadn't gone away.
 We had clearly been on the edge of the eye, because by lunchtime on the Friday, the sun had disappeared behind black rainy clouds again, and the wind had increased back to hurricane force.